Pine Mountain Settlement School

 ABOUT THE PINE MOUNTAIN SETTLEMENT SCHOOL ARCHIVE

 TAGS: Archive About, archives, Pine Mountain Settlement School, local history, Pine Mountain Valley, National Heritage site, education, metadata, indexing, finding aids, cataloging, assessment reports, conservation, preservation, correspondence, libraries, storage, archive resources, guides, inventory guidelines, disposition schedules, archive and special collections rationale, Helen Wykle, Ann Angel Eberhardt, Preston Jones, Pine Mountain Settlement School Board of Trustees, Education Committee, Elanor Burkhard Brawner, Mary Rogers, volunteers

 The ARCHIVE at Pine Mountain Settlement is more than just a room of material about dead people and disappeared buildings and mountainsides.
-It is the aggregate of a fully sentient institution and people, as the hidden note suggests.
-Pine Mountain Settlement School IS in its totality, an archive, a special collection, a library, a national treasure, and a very difficult entity to fully gather under the rubric of what many believe to be the traditional “ARCHIVE.”
-It is a protected National Historic Register site, but that is a preservation title that only begins the process of discovery described by the ARCHIVE materials and the place in its totality.
+It is the aggregate of a fully sentient institution and people, as the discovered note above suggests, Pine Mountain Settlement School IS in its totality, an archive, a special collection, a library, a national treasure, and a very difficult entity to fully gather under the rubric of what many believe to be the traditional “ARCHIVE.”
+It is a protected National Register of Historic Places Site, but that is a preservation title that only begins the process of discovery described by the ARCHIVE materials and the place in its totality.

 SETTLEMENT INSTITUTIONS OF APPALACHIA (SIA)